 Swyer syndrome is a disorder of sex Sex The totality of characteristics of reproductive structure, functions, phenotype, and genotype, differentiating the male from the female organism.
-Gender Dysphoria development caused by a defect in the SRY gene Gene A category of nucleic acid sequences that function as units of heredity and which code for the basic instructions for the development, reproduction, and maintenance of organisms.
-Basic Terms of Genetics on chromosome Chromosome In a prokaryotic cell or in the nucleus of a eukaryotic cell, a structure consisting of or containing DNA which carries the genetic information essential to the cell.
+Gender Dysphoria development caused by a defect in the SRY gene SRY gene The primary testis-determining gene in mammalians, located on the Y chromosome.
+It codes for a high mobility group box transcription factor (transcription factors) which initiates the development of the testes from the embryonic gonads.
+Development of the Urogenital System on chromosome Chromosome In a prokaryotic cell or in the nucleus of a eukaryotic cell, a structure consisting of or containing DNA which carries the genetic information essential to the cell.
 Basic Terms of Genetics Y. The syndrome is characterized by complete testicular dysgenesis in an individual who has a 46,XY karyotype Karyotype The full set of chromosomes presented as a systematized array of metaphase chromosomes from a photomicrograph of a single cell nucleus arranged in pairs in descending order of size and according to the position of the centromere.
 Congenital Malformations of the Female Reproductive System and is phenotypically female.
-The presentation Presentation The position or orientation of the fetus at near term or during obstetric labor, determined by its relation to the spine of the mother and the birth canal.
-The normal position is a vertical, cephalic presentation with the fetal vertex flexed on the neck.
-Normal and Abnormal Labor of Swyer syndrome is that of a tall female with a normal childhood and development until puberty Puberty Puberty is a complex series of physical, psychosocial, and cognitive transitions usually experienced by adolescents (11-19 years of age).
+The presentation of Swyer syndrome is that of a tall female with a normal childhood and development until puberty Puberty Puberty is a complex series of physical, psychosocial, and cognitive transitions usually experienced by adolescents (11-19 years of age).
 Puberty is marked by a growth in stature and the development of secondary sexual characteristics, achievement of fertility, and changes in most body systems.
-Puberty, which is characterized by primary amenorrhea Amenorrhea Absence of menstruation.
-Congenital Malformations of the Female Reproductive System and no development of secondary sexual characteristics Secondary Sexual Characteristics Precocious Puberty.
+Puberty, which is characterized by primary amenorrhea Primary Amenorrhea Primary amenorrhea is defined as the absence of menstruation in a girl by age 13 years in the absence of secondary sex characteristics or by the age of 15 years with the presence of secondary sex characteristics.
+Etiologies can originate in the hypothalamic-pituitary-ovarian (HPO) axis or from anatomic abnormalities in the uterus or vagina.
+Primary Amenorrhea and no development of secondary sexual characteristics Secondary Sexual Characteristics Precocious Puberty.
 Management includes hormone replacement therapy Hormone Replacement Therapy Hormone replacement therapy (HRT) is used to treat symptoms associated with female menopause and in combination to suppress ovulation.
 Risks and side effects include uterine bleeding, predisposition to cancer, breast tenderness, hyperpigmentation, migraine headaches, hypertension, bloating, and mood changes.
 Noncontraceptive Estrogen and Progestins and gonadectomy.

 The karyotype Karyotype The full set of chromosomes presented as a systematized array of metaphase chromosomes from a photomicrograph of a single cell nucleus arranged in pairs in descending order of size and according to the position of the centromere.
 Congenital Malformations of the Female Reproductive System of an individual with Swyer syndrome is 46 XY.